What is the Cheapest Car Insurance for Young Drivers?

 If you want the cheapest car insurance as a young driver, then there’s nothing wrong with getting basic liability coverage.
 It lets you legally drive on the road without much-added protection.

 Basic liability coverage consists of two components, including:

 Bodily Injury Liability Coverage: This coverage protects other drivers from any damages you cause.
 It can cover another driver’s medical bills after an accident you caused, for example.
 It can also cover lost wages and other damages.

-Property Damage Liability Coverage: This coverage reimburses property owners for any damage you inflict.
+Property Damage Liability Coverage: This coverage reimburses property owners for any damage they inflict.
 It covers the other driver’s car repair costs, for example, or your neighbors’ repair costs after hitting their fence.

 Certain states have additional minimum car insurance requirements.
 Drivers in North Carolina, for example, are required to have uninsured and underinsured motorist coverage.
 This insurance protects you during a collision with a driver who has no insurance or too little insurance.